An Example of Real World Value Investing Through the Lens of Dr. Pepper Snapple Group

 It is entirely possible that I will wake up tomorrow, and something will have happened that causes the stock to go from $47.46 at the moment to $10.00 or less.
 Perhaps even bankruptcy.
 That is life.
 That is the risk you take for the chance to crush Treasury yields.
 That is the risk you take for the opportunity to compound your real purchasing power without having to sell your time.
 The best protection against such a disaster is diversification among asset classes (stocks, bonds, real estate, private businesses, et cetera), and among individual holdings.
 If you have a problem with it, too bad.
 As long as the profits and dividends remain intact, it should all be fine in the end, even if that means years of patiently collecting dividend checks as I wait for the world to heal itself.

 What if this is an exceptional case so that an otherwise great business is wiped out entirely?
 It’s happened in the past and it will happen again.
 Dr. Pepper Snapple Group might be that company.
 It doesn’t seem likely – the business is stable, the earnings are strong, the balance sheet conservative, the management talented, the brand name extremely valuable – but it could happen.
 Your best line of defense is to own enough high quality assets that the loss of one or two wouldn’t devastate you.
 That’s how compounding works; a single Clorox in the portfolio can make up for many of its fallen brethren.
 A single Chevron in the safe deposit box can overcome an Enron or Lehman Brothers.
 A single General Mills in the brokerage account can restore the damage done by a Wachovia collapse.
 One great apartment building, with no debt against it, pumping out rents, can restore your failure elsewhere.
+(Obviously these are historical examples of companies that have done well in the past.
+There is no guarantee those specific business will continue to do well in the future but, rather, are mentioned to underscore the wisdom of going through life attempting to identify assets that possess some sort of advantage and are likely to prosper over long periods of time.
+Diversification matters because you can’t be entirely certain ahead of time which assets will work out most favorably.)

 For something like the KRIP, Dr. Pepper Snapple Group represents one of the few types of businesses – maybe less than 100 in the world – that gives me the clarity I desire to satisfy the mandate.
 The odds seem very good that the shares, with dividends reinvested, will result in an increase in wealth of at least 10% to 11% per annum over the next 25+ years when bought at present prices; albeit with the wild fluctuations we’ve discussed.
-Again, at the risk of repeating myself ad nauseum, there is no guarantee of that, but my job is to put together a portfolio of assets with similar characteristics so that even if a few of them were to fail, the overall collection of holdings would still produce a satisfactory return.
+Again, at the risk of repeating myself ad nauseum, there is no guarantee of that, but my job is to put together a portfolio of assets with similar characteristics so that even if a few of them were to fail, the overall collection of holdings should still produce a satisfactory return.

 If you are ambitious, and these are the only types of assets you buy in life, you are going to have a red ring problem unless you generate a very high income that can put a lot of capital to work for you during your 20’s and 30’s.
 Still, they play a valuable role, and one that I cherish.
 I think most investors would be wise to appreciate them, too, as long as they know what they are getting into, accept the risks, and actively seek to mitigate the dangers of equity ownership.